-However, a quick look at the undertone of a few red paints can show you how mixing the perfect pink can easily allude you.
+A quick look at the undertone of a few red paints can show you how mixing the perfect pink can easily elude you.

-A cadmium won’t allow you to make a hot pink, this video will show you how.
+Cadmium won’t allow you to make a hot pink; this video will show you how.

-This is not due to a lack of mixing ability, just the wrong paint color for the desired result.
+This is not due to a lack of mixing ability, just the wrong red paint colour for the desired result.

 This is due to the ‘muting down‘ effect of complementary colours.

-It’s all to do with the colour bias of the pigment that are hidden in paints…
+It’s all to do with the colour bias of the pigment hidden in paints…

-I’m also going to show you how to make the perfect purple using those reds..okay, lets get started!
+Then, I’m also going to show you how to make the perfect purple using those reds..okay, let’s get started!